Bijan-K/AI-Tech-Checkpoint/Directories/Text-to-Image/README.md

 # Text to Image

-There is undeniably a lot of models and sevices for this type of tech, but in this I try to mention some of the better ones.
+There is undeniably a lot of models and services for this type of tech, but in this I try to mention some of the better ones.

 - [Mid journey](#midjourney)
 - [DALL-E 3](#dall-e-3)